Scripting 6.2. Writing to the Info window

 The commands writeInfo, writeInfoLine, appendInfo and appendInfoLine allow you to write to the Info window from a script.
 Those with write in their name clear the Info window before they write to it, those with append in their name do not.
 Those with Line in their name make sure that a following appendInfo or appendInfoLine will write on the next line.

 These four functions take a variable number of numeric and/or string arguments, separated by commas.
-The following script builds a table with statistics about a pitch contour:
+Here is an example:

 Create Sound as pure tone: “sine”, 1, 0, 0.1, 44100, 377, 0.2, 0.01, 0.01